Ten FAQs on advertising strategy.

 5. Where can I find out about advertising opportunities?

-Talk to an online advertising expert to find out more about the costs and rewards of advertising online, including pay-per-click advertising.
+A digital marketing agency can tell you more about the costs and rewards of advertising online, including pay-per-click advertising.

 Look in the BRAD directory (available in good reference libraries) for lists of newspapers and specialist magazines.
 Look for a publication whose readership is close to your target niche or segment.